arcisad/Mirs/README.md

 # CT metal object detection
 This repository contains the works for medical research scientist test!

-## If the notebook failed to pen in GitHub please try this:
+## If the notebook failed to load in GitHub please try this:

 [Test Notebook](https://nbviewer.jupyter.org/github/arcisad/Mirs/blob/master/mirs.ipynb)